nichrishayes/ABCD_medications/README.md

 ```

 - Analysis_Role and Analysis_Keep are prepended to the default columns and manually labelled by the researcher.
 - Analysis_Role should have the value "meta" set for variables with ElementNames ("src_subject_id"	"interview_date"	"eventname") and the corresponding Analysis_Keep column should have the value "1" set for these meta items.
 These elements are common across different ABCD data files and will be used for merging variables across files.
+Any variables that should not be included can either be removed from the dictionary file or set to "0" or left as NA in Analysis_Keep.
 Here's an example meta item row:

 ```
 "meta"	"1"	"abcd_y_lt"	"src_subject_id"	"String"	"src_subject_id"	"Subject ID how it's defined in lab/project"	"NA"	"NA"	"acspsw03"	"NA"